dell/karavi-authorization/README.md

 You can also test failure cases, by repeating the above steps but specify a quota larger than RoleQuota you specified.
 Conversely, when you request a Pod to use PVC, you'll get the request is denied as PVC exceeds capacity and PV will be in a pending state.

-## Support

-For all your support needs or to follow the latest ongoing discussions and updates, join our Slack group.
-Click [Here](http://del.ly/Slack_request) to request your invite.

-You can also interact with us on [GitHub](https://github.com/dell/csm) by creating a [GitHub Issue](https://github.com/dell/csm/issues).

 ## Versioning

 This project is adhering to [Semantic Versioning](https://semver.org/).